tonymatthews/r-guide/README.md

 * An .Rproj file for the project.
 (This can be created in RStudio, with File > New Project.)
   * Note that if you always open the Project within RStudio before working (see "Project" in the upper right-hand corner of RStudio) then the `here` package will work for relative filepaths
   * Use the same name as the project folder
-* scripts - code goes in this folder
+* scripts folder - code goes in this folder
-* output - .txt files of results and figures go in this folder
+* output folder - .txt files of results and figures go in this folder

 ### Data